ZenulAbidin/pywallet/SECURITY.md

 We take the security of our project seriously.
 If you discover a security issue, please follow these steps to report it:

-1. **Contact us privately:** Email us at [ali@notatether.com](mailto:ali@notatether.com) with details of the vulnerability.
+1. **Contact us privately:** Send a message using the the "Report a vulnerability" button at the top of this page with details of the vulnerability.
 Please do not disclose the issue publicly until we have had a chance to address it.

 2. **Provide detailed information:**
    - Include a clear and detailed description of the vulnerability.